-- 15.1 Site visits are useful in cases of uncertainty in enabling members to acquire the fullest appreciation of the nature of the site and the impact of the proposed development upon it and adjoining properties.
+- 44.115.1 Site visits are useful in cases of uncertainty in enabling members to acquire the fullest appreciation of the nature of the site and the impact of the proposed development upon it and adjoining properties.
 They are also valuable in helping to clarify thought where an application is of a controversial nature.
-They may however prolong the decision making process and should therefore be agreed to only for the most substantial of reasons. - 15.2 Area Committees may recommend site visits having regard to the following criteria; - Applications which require the judgement of members based on site characteristics or visual interpretation - e.g. impact of amenity, effect on highway safety and traffic flows, effect on the character of an area, effect on the character or setting of a listed building or conservation area, effect on townscape, landscape, or other aspect of environment etc; - (ii) Proposals which relate to new or novel forms of development and which may require a visit to an existing establishment as well as to the site of the proposal in order to appreciate the potential planning implications; and - (iii) Developments which have been commenced or completed, which if refused permission would normally require enforcement action to remedy the breach of planning control and a site inspection would assist in determining the expediency of such action, and should state the reasons for the recommendation. - 15.3 The Planning and Highways Regulation Committee may also decide that a site visit should take place having regard to the above criteria. - 15.4 Site visits are held after the area committee and prior to the meeting of the Planning and Highways Regulation Committee at which the application will be considered and should state the reasons for the recommendation. - 15.5 In consultation with the Chair of the Planning and Highways Regulation Committee the Assistant Director Place Making and Planning, will:- - (i) Set the dates and times of site visits at the conclusion of the meeting of the Committee.
-The date of the visit will be between the next meetings of the Area Committee and the Planning and Highways Regulation Committee; - (ii) Determine sites to be visited by teams at the conclusion of each area committee cycle of meetings in the light of the reasons specified by the Area Committee and the criteria set out in paragraph 1 above. - 15.6 Applicants or their site agents will be notified by letter of the date, and where possible the approximate time and purpose of the site visit and informed that representations in support of the application will not be heard at the visit.
+They may however prolong the decision making process and should therefore be agreed to only for the most substantial of reasons. - 44.215.2 Area Committees may recommend site visits having regard to the following criteria; - (i) Applications which require the judgement of members based on site characteristics or visual interpretation - e.g. impact of amenity, effect on highway safety and traffic flows, effect on the character of an area, effect on the character or setting of a listed building or conservation area, effect on townscape, landscape, vegetation or other aspect of environment etc; - (ii) Proposals which relate to new or novel forms of development and which may require a visit to an existing establishment as well as to the site of the proposal in order to appreciate the potential planning implications; and - (iii) Developments which have been commenced or completed, which if refused permission would normally require enforcement action to remedy the breach of planning control and a site inspection would assist in determining the expediency of such action, and should state the reasons for the recommendation. - 44.315.3 The Planning and Highways Regulation Committee may also decide that a site visit should take place having regard to the above criteria. - 44.415.4 Site visits are held after the area committee and prior to the meeting of the Planning and Highways Regulation Committee at which the application will be considered and should state the reasons for the recommendation. - 14.515.5 In consultation with the Chair of the Planning and Highways Regulation Committee the Corporate Director for Place Management and RegenerationAssistant Director Place Making and Planning, will:- - Set the dates and times of site visits at the conclusion of the meeting of the Committee.
+The date of the visit will be between the next meetings of the Area Committee and the Planning and Highways Regulation Committee; - (ii) Determine sites to be visited by teams at the conclusion of each area committee cycle of meetings in the light of the reasons specified by the Area Committee and the criteria set out in paragraph 1 above. - 44.615.6 Applicants or their site agents will be notified by letter of the date, and where possible the approximate time and purpose of the site visit and informed that representations in support of the application